Consumer Scams & Frauds

 The Minnesota Attorney General's Office offers the following tips for consumers regarding Minnesota's "Do-Not-Call" list:

-- Once you sign up for Minnesota's "Do-Not-Call" list, you do not need to confirm your personal information.
+- Once you sign up for National Registries "Do-Not-Call" list, you do not need to confirm your personal information.

 - You should never share your personal information with someone who calls you claiming to represent a "Do-Not-Call" list or registry or an organization to stop fraud.

-- You will never receive an unsolicited call to be put on Minnesota's no-call list; you must affirmatively contact the state Department of Commerce to be placed on the list.
+- You will never receive an unsolicited call to be put on the National Registrie's no-call list; you must affirmatively contact the Federal Trade Commission to be placed on the list.